syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 ![](Editing_images/beforeDelete.png)

-The above screenshot shows before delete a record in tree grid.
+The above screenshot shows before delete a record in TreeGrid.
 {:.caption}

 ![](Editing_images/afterDelete.png)

-The above screenshot shows after delete a record in tree grid.
+The above screenshot shows after delete a record in TreeGrid.
 {:.caption}

 ## Delete confirmation message

 Delete confirmation message is used to get the confirmation from the user before deleting action.
 This confirmation message can be enabled by setting `ShowDeleteConfirmDialog` property as `true`.

-The following code snippet explains how to enable delete confirmation message in tree grid.
+The following code snippet explains how to enable delete confirmation message in TreeGrid.

 {% highlight CSHTML %}